Bridge Human Identity with SPIFFE Workload Identity

 spire-serverandspire-agentCLI tools available on your path.

-This is the foundational integration.
-You configure SPIRE to validate Vouch OIDC tokens so that human identity can inform workload registration and authorization decisions.
+This is the integration itself: SPIRE validates Vouch OIDC tokens so that human identity can inform workload registration and authorization decisions.

 Register Vouch as a federated trust domain